wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            Specifies the name of the replica set, if the mongod is a member of a replica set.
+If the mongod is a member of a replica set, this parameter specifies the name of the replica set.
         </td>
         <td>
             -